HyperCells/HyperCells.github.io/source/contents/Tutorials/Coherent_SC_sequences.md

   </picture>
 </figure>

 Let us highlight the supercell sequence **1** we have previously determined in GAP.
-This can be achieved with the option *VertexFilter* and *HighlightSubgraph* set to True:
+This can be achieved with the option <code class="code-Mathematica">VertexFilter</code> and <code class="code-Mathematica">HighlightSubgraph</code> set to True:

 ```Mathematica
 keepVertices = {{2, 6}, {3, 11}, {5, 13}, {9, 20}, {17, 29}, {33, 44}, {65, 78}};